 Write with pens instead of pencil

-Gray pencil lead on white paper (or any other paper color) can be very difficult to read, as the text can look faded.
-And if something has to be erased, then the paper can become more difficult to read due to the shadow of what was erased.
+Gray pencil lead on white paper (or any other paper color) can be very difficult to read.
+Text tends to look very faded or washed out on the screen.
+If something has to be erased, then the paper can become more difficult to read due to the shadow of what was erased.
 I have requested that pen be used when someone is writing on the document camera for better contrast, and many other students have done the same in my classes.
 I highly recommend using Sharpie ultra fine tip pens, which are my writing utensil of choice that I bring to class with me.
-Read more about what’s in my college backpack here.

 Zoom in on sections